sinan-q/My_Diary/README.md

 ## Features

-- Beautiful Interface (Atleast I hope it is)
+- Beautiful Interface (At least I hope it is)
 - Add/Edit/Remove Diary entries
 - Calender Screen for quick view of how many days are missed to write diary
 - Authentication - enable biometric authentication from settings